Getting a new business off the ground can be quite a challenge.

-That way, you will make the most out of your marketing budget.
+That way, you’ll make the most out of your marketing budget.

 22. Stay determined

 So don’t expect overnight success.
 Finding the right business idea, acquiring the industry know-how, and building a customer base takes time.
-But it is possible.
+But it’s possible.

-As long as you keep testing product ideas, experimenting with marketing channels, and iterating based on customer feedback, you are on the right track.
+As long as you keep testing product ideas, experimenting with marketing channels, and iterating based on customer feedback, you’re on the right track.